 J.T. v.
 Material Service Corporation:

-$4.5 million Illinois record Jones Act settlement for a deckhand whose leg was crushed between two barges resulting in an above the knee amputation.
+$4.5 million settlement for a deckhand whose leg was crushed between two barges resulting in an above the knee amputation.
+This was a previous record Jones Act settlement that held for seven years before being surpassed by Levin & Perconti in 2014.

 Anonymous v.
 University of Chicago Medical Center